PTAB

 2. Patent Overview

-• Title: Aesthetic method of biological structure treatment by magnetic field
+- Title: Aesthetic method of biological structure treatment by magnetic field

 3. Grounds for Unpatentability

-Ground 1: Indefiniteness of "Control Unit" under § 112(f) - Claims 1-22 and 24 are indefinite.
+Ground 1: Indefiniteness of "Control Unit" - Claims 1-22 and 24 are unpatentable under 35 U.S.C. §112(f)

-• Core Argument: Petitioner argued that the term "control unit" is a means-plus-function term under 35 U.S.C. § 112(f) because it is a generic nonce word that does not connote a specific structure to a person of ordinary skill in the art (POSITA).
-The petition contended that the ’576 patent specification fails to disclose the necessary corresponding structure, such as a specific algorithm or circuit diagram, required to perform the claimed functions (e.g., regulating energy, controlling treatment parameters).
-Instead, the specification provided only high-level black-box diagrams, rendering the claims indefinite.
+- Core Argument: Petitioner argued that the term “control unit” is an indefinite means-plus-function term.
+The term "unit" is a generic nonce word that fails to connote a specific, well-known structure to a person of ordinary skill in the art (POSITA).
+The prefix "control" is merely descriptive of function and adds no structural definition.
+Petitioner asserted that the specification fails to disclose any corresponding structure, such as a specific circuit design or a step-by-step algorithm, for performing the numerous control functions recited in the claims.
+Instead, the specification provides only high-level black-box diagrams, which is insufficient to satisfy the requirements of §112(f).

-Ground 2: Obviousness over Pop and Porcari - Claims 1-15, 23, 25-26, and 28-29 are obvious over Pop in view of Porcari.
+Ground 2: Obviousness over Pop and Porcari - Claims 1-15, 23, 25-26, and 28-29 are obvious over Pop in view of Porcari

-• Core Argument for this Ground:
+- Core Argument for this Ground:

-• Prior Art Relied Upon: Pop and Mo (Application # 2006/0187607).
+Prior Art Relied Upon: Pop (Remed Salus Talent Pop device) and Mo (Application # 2006/0187607).

-• Core Argument for this Ground:
+Core Argument for this Ground:

-• Prior Art Mapping: This ground addressed claims requiring modulation of the magnetic flux amplitude.
-Petitioner argued that Pop already allowed users to adjust the magnetic flux density.
-Mo taught a method for modulating stimulation amplitude in a trapezoidal pattern (ramping up, maintaining, and ramping down) to protect patients from the discomfort of sudden stimulation.
+- Prior Art Mapping: This ground addressed claims requiring modulation of the magnetic field amplitude.
+Petitioner argued that Pop already disclosed the core device and that its manual mode allowed users to adjust the magnetic flux density (intensity).
+Mo taught a magnetic stimulation device that used "ramp modulation"—a gradual increase and decrease of stimulation amplitude in a trapezoidal envelope—to protect the patient from the discomfort of sudden stimulation.

 4. Key Claim Construction Positions

-• "toning": Petitioner proposed construing "toning" and "toned" according to its plain meaning as confirmed in the patent: an enhanced visual appearance of a muscle caused by induced muscle contractions that strengthen, firm, volumize, or tighten the muscle.
-This construction was central to the argument that the prior art's known effects of muscle strengthening and firming fall within the scope of the claims.
+- "toning": Petitioner proposed this term be given its plain meaning as confirmed in the patent: an enhanced visual appearance of a body region or muscle caused by induced muscle contractions that strengthen, firm, volumize, or tighten the muscle.
+This construction was used to argue that prior art for "muscle strengthening" was directly relevant to the claimed invention.

-• "control unit": As detailed in Ground 1, Petitioner argued this is a means-plus-function term that is indefinite for lack of corresponding structure in the specification.
+- "control unit": As asserted in Ground 1, Petitioner argued this term should be construed as a means-plus-function term that is indefinite for lack of corresponding structure disclosed in the specification.

 5. Key Technical Contentions (Beyond Claim Construction)